 The individual or team would have been responsible for a Reward Project which demonstrates innovative and relevant reward practices that support the unique business environment and business strategy and contributes towards the organisation’s objectives and success (financial or humanitarian).
 The award is open to all organisation sizes – from multi-nationals to SMMEs – and this is taken into account through the judging process.

-The winners will not only receive the acclaim and recognition from their peers, but will also receive a cash prize of R30 000 for the 1st prize, R20 000 for the 2nd prize and R10 000 for the 3rd prize.
+The winners will not only receive the acclaim and recognition from their peers but will also receive a cash prize of R30 000 for the 1st prize, R20 000 for the 2nd prize and R10 000 for the 3rd prize.
+Only projects that meet the highest quality standards will be shortlisted.

 Key aspects of the nominated project that are considered include: